HypothesisWorks/hypothesis/docs/details.rst

   from hypothesis.strategytests import strategy_test_suite
   TestDecimal = strategy_test_suite(Decimal)

-TestDecimal is a unitest.TestCase class that will run a bunch of tests against the strategy you've provided for Decimal to make sure it works correctly.
+TestDecimal is a TestCase class (from unittest) that will run a bunch of tests against the strategy you've provided for Decimal to make sure it works correctly.

 ~~~~~~~~~~~~~~~~~~~~~